sigmasaur/AwSW-it/README.md

 * At line 277, 328, 338, 863, 951: Corrected simple dash to em-dash.
 * At line 277: Corrected lowercase letter to uppercase after full stop.
 * At line 364, 368: Added space before image, to match line 360 and numerous other lines throughout the script.
-* At line 448: Corrected missing full stop.
+* At line 448: Added full stop to match the other prompts.
 * At line 543: Assumed *its* is referred to the *frying meat* at line 537, and corrected *its fragrant odor* → *that fragrant odor* to also match *the frying steaks* at line 541.
 * At line 674: Slightly pruned to fit fewer lines.
 * At line 702: Corrected two-dots ellipsis to three-dots.